iamsheyi/ELK-STACK-PROJECT/README.md

 Install the .deb file using the dpkg command:  dpkg -i metricbeat-7.7.1-amd64.deb

-Copy the filebeat configuration file from your ansible container to your webserver VMs
+   Copy the metricbeat configuration file from your ansible container to your webserver VMs

-You can use the ansible module to copy the entire configuration file into the correct place
+   The ansible module provided was used as template to setup the entire configuration file

-The configuration file was placed in filebeat directory
+   The configuration file was placed in metricbeat directory

-Run the command "filebeat modules enable system" to enable and configure system module
+   Run the command "metricbeat modules enable system" to enable and configure system module

-Run the command "filebeat setup" to setup filebeat
+   Run the command "metricbeat setup" to setup filebeat

-Run the command "service filebeat start" to start the filebeat service
+   Run the command "service metricbeat start" to start the filebeat service

-Run the command "ansible-playbook /etc/ansible/filebeat/filebeat-playbook.yml" to deploy the filebeat to DVWA-VM1 and DVWA-VM2
+   Run the command "ansible-playbook /etc/ansible/metricbeat/metricbeat-playbook.yml" to deploy the filebeat to DVWA-VM1 and DVWA-VM2

 4. Verifying Installation and Playbook

 We need to confirm that the ELK server is receiving logs from the webservers.

-    Verify that your playbook is completing steps 1-4
+Verify that the playbook is completing steps 1-4

-    On the same page, scroll to step 5: Module Status and click Check Data (this is found at the bottom of the page).
+On the same page, scroll to step 5: Module Status and click "check data" (this is found at the bottom of the page).
 This helps to verify the incoming data from the webservers

 ![](Images/metricbeat-module%20status.png)